Wearing and Storing Jewels

 All jewellery benefits from being handled and worn with care, and being kept clean.
 When not wearing jewellery, always keep it in a soft pouch or jewellery box and out of direct sunlight.
 When in transit protect in a box or pouch, don’t take the risk of your jewelry pieces scratching one another.
 Check that fastenings are secure on necklaces and bracelets and that butterflies are tight on earrings, especially when changing clothing.
-If your Daou jewellery needs to be repaired, please contact us to discuss the repair.

 18 Karat White and Yellow Gold